hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 In the same spirit you can add another file for the presets:

-- For a given `Mininova.yaml` we define a `Mininva-presets.yaml` to add the list of the thousands of patches for the device
+- For a given `Mininova.yaml` we define a `Mininova-presets.yaml` to add the list of thousands device patches
 - In this way we can auto-generate the preset list without touching the core specification of the device
+- You can make your own list in another file like `Mininova-user-presets.yaml`

 At runtime, when the API load the library, those 3 files will be merged together providing everything required by the applciation.

+## SysEx patches

+The library allow you to store SysEx patches in a specific folder in `.MID` or `.SYX`

+The API will glue them together with the regular ones in YAML.

 ## Macros